 Here’s another recipe that’s been on my to-do list for a long time.
-The idea is to take the same recipe as a traditional Newfoundland Cherry Cake, which we always make for the Holiday season and use fresh cherries instead of the preserved glacé cherries which are always used at Christmas.
+You may be familiar with our traditional Newfoundland Cherry Cake, which we always make for the Holiday season.
+The idea here is to take that same recipe and use fresh cherries instead of the preserved glacé cherries which are always used at Christmas.

 You can find that Newfoundland Cherry Cake recipe and other seasonal favourites in our Christmas Cakes Collection!

-A few people reported back that the cake was absolutely delicious, so with some very good fresh cherries available right now, I felt the time was ideal to give it a try.
-After cleaning the dark purplish juice from my stained hands from pitting the ripe cherries I was ready to begin.
+A few people reported back that the cake was absolutely delicious.
+With some very good fresh cherries available right now, I felt the time was ideal to give it a try.
+After cleaning the dark purplish juice from my stained hands from pitting the ripe cherries, I was ready to begin.

 I cut the cherries in quarters to make sure they were a little lighter and would not sink entirely to the bottom.
 The traditional trick of dusting them with some of the flour from the cake was also employed as insurance too.

 One of the things that makes the traditional Christmas Cherry Cake so good is that it includes pure almond extract in the batter.
 Almond and cherries are a naturally complimentary flavour duo and it works incredibly well here too.

 For one of my favourite cookie bars recipes featuring the all natural flavours of cherries and almonds, be sure to check out these Cherry Almond Squares.

 There is an additional fragrant, complimentary flavour burst from vanilla here too, which balances nicely.
 Good vanilla extract is perfectly fine, but on this occasion I had purchased a fresh bottle of vanilla bean paste and used that instead.
 It provided a very tasty result.